 The Phoenix System

-Phoenix has a team of dedicated coaches and runs a structured and organised developmental program called the ‘Phoenix System’.
+TPhoenix has a team of dedicated coaches and runs a structured and organised developmental program called the ‘Phoenix System’.
 The system was designed by Anthony Manning as an integration of ‘what works’ martial training and a military systemised training system: it is a professional academic approach to sport development programs.
-Phoenix specialises in Muaythai, but the system of coaching, club membership and development are what makes it unique.
-Real Muaythai – just better.
+Phoenix specialises in Muay Thai, but the system of coaching, club membership and development are what makes it unique.
+Real Muay Thai – just better.
 Not just a sport, but a complete coaching system!

 The ‘system’ differs from every other martial art system because of the design elements.
 The structured and programmed developmental system is the key, not the actual techniques.
 The techniques are live and fluid and we improve as they improve.
 We don’t coach like we did 20 or 10 or even 5 years ago.
 We learn and we progress; not in just technique, but method.
 Sports science, coaching methods, psychology and every element involved progresses and adapts.
 The effectiveness of the Phoenix System is that it keeps in touch with what works and then incorporates it.